praveen00735/praveen00735/README.md

 ### 🏆 Achievements & Highlights
 - 🥇 Completed multiple front-end practice projects
-- 🧠 Built a mini Python script toolset
+- 🧠 Built a mini Python projects
-- 🧩 Contributed to personal open-source experiments
 - 💡 Continuously improving coding logic and design skills
-- 🗣 Helped friends learn basic HTML/CSS

 ---

 ### 📚 What I Use to Learn
 - 🎓 *FreeCodeCamp* & *W3Schools* for daily practice
-- 💻 *YouTube tutorials* for coding walkthroughs
 - 📘 *MDN Web Docs* for references
 - 🧠 *ChatGPT* for debugging and quick concept learning